 In one sense, it is very difficult to talk about the ethics of tech comm because the subject is subtle and complicated and there are no easy answers.
-However, most students have experienced serious ethical dilemmas at school or at work, and they are generally interested in talking about the subject.
+However, most students have experienced ethical dilemmas at school or at work, and they are generally interested in talking about the subject.

 Sometimes students want you to tell them what they should do when they confront ethical dilemmas, but of course you cannot.
 Sometimes students think that reading a chapter on ethics will make them ethical people.
-One of your jobs is to help them understand that they cannot "learn" how to be ethical quickly and easily; the purpose of the chapter is to help them understand how ethicists frame the issues, so that they can think about their own ethical dilemmas more clearly and sensitively.
+One of your jobs is to help them understand that they cannot "learn how to be ethical" quickly and easily; the purpose of the chapter is to help them understand how ethicists frame the issues, so that they can think about their own ethical dilemmas in clearer and more nuanced ways.

 Discussions of legal considerations are similarly challenging because students do not necessarily see themselves as being representatives of their organizations.
-But you have to help them see that when they communicate they represent the ethical stance of their organizations and that this ethical stance is often a matter of legal concern.
+You should help them see that when they communicate they represent the ethical stance of their organization, and this ethical stance is often a matter of legal concern.
 Try to help them see that the law is our society's principal means of manifesting its deepest ethical beliefs.
 Often there are liability cases in the news that can help you focus students' attention on the relationship between ethics and the law.